Contessa 26: Major race results

-David Sutcliffe skippered St Anne of St Donat's to a 43rd-place finish in a time of 44 days and 3 hours.
+David Sutcliffe sailed Lady Anne of St Donats to a 61st place overall, 43rd in the Jester Class (yachts under 38 feet LOA) in a time of 44 days and 3 hours.

-In the same race Richard Clifford sailed Shamaal II, finishing in 33 days and 12 hours to take 18th place in the J Class, 30th Overall out of a starting field of 125 of which 73 finished.
+Richard Clifford sailed Shamaal II, to a 30th place overall, 18th in the Jester Class, out of a starting field of 125 of which 73 finished.

 Operational history

 In a review Michael McGoldrick wrote, "The Contessa 26 ... is clearly robust and overbuilt, and it has to rate as one of the very best ocean-going production boats in its size category.
 For example, it has no sliding hatch over the main companionway, a feature which makes the cabin roof much stronger and better able to withstand a pounding in an offshore storm.
 Evidence of this boat's abilities as a bluewater cruiser can be found in the fact that it was chosen by both Tania Aebi and Brian Caldwell in their separate attempts to set the record as the youngest person to complete a single-handed circumnavigation.
 Because of the nature and origins of this design, the Contessa 26 has a narrow beam and limited elbow room down below."

 In a 2010 review Steve Henkel wrote, "best features: Good sea boat, very good tracking ability (good for windvane steering), good pointing ability.
 She also looks pretty.
 Worst features: Low coach roof and narrow beam give the cabin a closed-in feeling.
 There's no space to stand up under a companionway hatch, since there is no hatch; instead, a “bubble” facilitates entry to the cabin.
 Low freeboard gives a wet ride in rough conditions.
 Some boats need scuppers relocated."

 Peter Hancock tells of his travels in Kylie in Sailing out of Silence, Sailing into Sunshine, and Sailing Home.
 Several transoceanic voyages have been completed, including two circumnavigations: by Tania Aebi in Varuna, as described in her book Maiden Voyage, and by Brian Caldwell who in 1995 aged 19, began a journey of 27000 mi in Mai Miti Vavau to become, at the time, the youngest person to sail around the world alone.
 These latter two sailed in the J. J. Taylor built Canadian version of the 26.

 Australian Nick Jaffe sailed singlehanded in his Jeremy Rogers 1972 Contessa 26 named Constellation, to Sydney, Australia.
 He set off from Monnikendam, the Netherlands on 17 September 2007 and arrived in Sydney in the early hours on 1 February 2010.

 Canadian Stéphane Tremblay, sailed singlehanded and engineless from Sandy Hook, New Jersey to Spain via the Azores and back against the trade wind, aboard his J.J.
 Taylor Contessa 26 Joshua III on 15 May 2008.